mrsimonemms/gitpod-k3s-guide/README.md

 Upon completion, it will print the config for the resources created and instructions on what to do next.

+### Monitoring

+You can optionally install a [monitoring application](https://github.com/MrSimonEmms/gitpod-monitoring) to provide observatibility for you cluster.

 ### Troubleshooting

 - Pods running out of resources